Bulgarian resistance movement during World War II: Fierce fighting

 Due to the growing number and manpower of combat groups and partisan detachments, in April 1943 they were organized into the People's Liberation Insurgent Army (Narodoosvoboditelna vastannicheska armija, NOVA).
 NOVA divided Bulgaria into 12 Rebel Operative Zones which implied BWP's intention of seizing power.
 The Bulgarian authorities responded by intensifying the persecution of resistance members.
 Thousands of opposition activists were killed, imprisoned or interned.
 The government created a special gendarmerie force which received almost unlimited power to pursue the partisans.
 The gendarmes became notorious for carrying out atrocities against captured partisans and their yatatsi.
 Gendarmerie and the police also became increasingly involved in harassment, arson and murders of partisans' families.
 Partisans staged attacks on railroads and warehouses, used by the German or the Bulgarian forces.
-When that was possible, they captured villages to organize meetings in support of the FF, destroy police and tax archives and supply themselves with food and arms.
+When it was possible, they captured villages to organize meetings in support of the FF, destroy police and tax archives and supply themselves with food and arms.

 BCP increased its activity among Bulgarian soldiers.
 A frequent result was the army's low effectiveness in fighting partisan detachments.
 A significant number of soldiers deserted to join the partisans.
 Such events were mainly observed in the Bulgarian forces in Yugoslavia and Greece.
 Seven partisan detachments were created from former army battalions which sided with the partisans.
 The most prominent soldier-partisan commanders were Ditcho Petrov and Atanas Rusev.

 In the spring of 1944, the Bulgarian government decided to crush the partisans and mobilised about 100,000 soldiers, policemen and gendarmes, which were thrown into mass actions against the guerrillas.
 The result was the opposite of that desired.
 As the Red Army advanced towards the Balkans, even more people joined the resistance.
 NOVA grew as a significant military force.
 In the Tran, Rhodopes and Sredna Gora regions, the partisans were a constant threat to the government.